dougculnane/openhab-addons/bundles/org.openhab.binding.saicismart/README.md

 ## Limitations

 The SAIC API has changed and so some channels that were available are no longer available.

+Only one iSMART account can connect to the vehicle at one time.
+It is there for advisable to create a "Secondary Account" in the iSMART mobile application for use by openHAB.

 The advanced channel "force refresh" if used regularly will drain the 12v car battery and you will be unable to start it!